 The reason we train (try not to forget the difference between training and exercise), is for life, everything we do in training should make us better at life.
 The way we move only comes standard for some and needs to be taught to others.
 Even if it comes naturally, you never stop learning.

 The fitness industry is full of more lies, myths, and total B.S. than nearly any industry on the planet.
-Some of these myths are slowly going away, thanks to the people who aren’t afraid to speak up and challenge what has bee put out there.
-Especially when, in most magazines, on the daily talk shows, and even on a lot of the most popular fitness TV shows the information you are hearing is wrong.
+Some of these myths are slowly going away, thanks to the people who aren’t afraid to speak up and challenge what has been put out there.
+Especially when, in most magazines, on the daily talk shows, and even on a lot of the most popular fitness TV shows the information you are hearing is wrong.. or rather a bent truth.

 I’m not going to go so far as to say people are lying to you.
 It’s just often times the received wisdom, the stuff we’ve been taught and have picked up along the way, was wrong to begin with.
-And, since we never thought to question it and no one ever told us different, this misinformation has become part of the collective.
+Broken telephone is often the main culprit.
+Since we never thought to question it and no one ever told us different, this misinformation has become part of the collective.

 I feel it’s my duty to help you sort these out.
 So, let’s get started: